citricguy/postmark-webhooks-laravel/README.md

 # Postmark Webhooks for Laravel
-This is a very simple API that makes PostmarkApp webhooks available to Laravel using events and listeners.
+This simple package enables a PostmarkApp webhook callback on your Laravel site.

+To interact with the webhooks you will need to attach a listener to the `PostmarkWebhookReceived::class` event.

 ## Installation

-You can install the package via composer:
+You can install this package using composer:

 ``` bash
 composer require citricguy/laravel-postmark-webhooks